meflynn/troopdata/README.md

 the arguments specified the function will return the entire data set or data for a particular country.
 Observations can be site-specific or can be aggregated to generate country counts.

+`get_builddata()`: Returns a data frame containing geocoded location-year information on U.S. military overseas construction spending.
+Users can specify select countries and years, or call the entire data frame.
+Currently only select countries are included in the data

 ## Example